Badderbay History, Family Crest & Coats of Arms

-Anglo-Saxon England.
+The ancestors of the bearers of the Badderbay family name are thought have lived in ancient Anglo-Saxon England.
 They were first found the place named Battersby in the North Riding of Yorkshire.
 Battersby Township was in the parish of Ingleby Greenbow.
 The place-name is derived from an Old English word denoting Bothvarr's town.
-CITATION[CLOSE]

 Early Origins of the Badderbay family

 The surname Badderbay was first found in Yorkshire, at Battersby, a township, in the parish of Ingleby Greenhow, W. division of the liberty of Langbaurgh.
 “This was an ancient demesne of the crown, and according to the Domesday Survey was called Badresbi”

 This web page shows only a small excerpt of our Badderbay research.
 Another 38 words (3 lines of text) covering the years 160 and 1605 are included under the topic Early Badderbay History in all our PDF Extended History products and printed products wherever possible.